CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 4 Further Information
 ------------------------------

+### 4.1 Literature
-### 4.1 LiteratureFurther information on threats and security measures in the "General Client" area can be found in the following publications, among others:
+Further information on threats and security measures in the "General Client" area can be found in the following publications, among others:

 * #### [ISiClient] Securing a PC client (ISi client),